kalda-co/kalda/posts/2021/jan/pansexual-visibility-day.md

 <p>
 Best known for their roles as Brandy Epps in <strong>Orange is the New Black   </strong>   and Taylor Mason in <strong>Billions</strong>, Asia Kate Dillon is an American actor who uses singular they pronouns.
-Interestingly, their role on *Billions* is the first non-binary main character on North American television!
+Interestingly, their role on <strong>Billions</strong> is the first non-binary main character on North American television!
 </p>